natty1712/Holiday/AndroidUpdate.txt

-Lock Bars - Lock the top and buttom bar into place while scrolling
+Custom User Agent - Change the user agent for both mobile and desktop mode